-Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Describe how resources will be allocated among funding categories. n/a Resource allocation to CDBG Public Facilities for Economic Development will be based upon several factors, including: • the number of applications received • historical funding amounts • State of Wisconsin needs • DEHCR priorities Describe threshold factors and grant size limits.
-The grant size limit for a CDBG Public Facilities for Economic Development grant is \$500,000.
-What are the outcome measures expected as a result of the method of distribution?
-7 State Program Name: CDBG SOAR Funding Sources: CDBG Describe the state program addressed by The SSI/SSDI Outreach, Access and Recovery (SOAR) the Method of Distribution. program serves people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance use disorder.
-SOAR clients may include people who are homeless or who are returning to the community from institutions (e.g., jails, prisons or hospitals).
+Describe the state program addressed by the Method of Distribution.

+The SSI/SSDI Outreach, Access and Recovery (SOAR) program serves people who are homeless or at risk of becoming homeless and have a mental illness or a cooccurring substance use disorder.
+SOAR clients may include people who are homeless or who are returning to the community from institutions (e.g. jails, prisons or hospitals).
 The SOAR program helps increase access to mainstream government benefits, by expediting the entire SSI/SSDI application process.
 Securing SSI/SSDI benefits for Wisconsin's people who are homeless, or at risk of homelessness and have a mental illness or a co-occurring substance use disorder, not only confers an added quality of life for the client, but reduces the overall program cost associated with serving this population (e.g., shelter stays, incarceration, emergency department visits, and hospitalizations).

-Describe all of the criteria that will be Funds are awarded through a multi-year grant application ised to select applications and the process open to any eligible UGLGs (Units of General Local elative importance of these criteria.
-Government).
-Awarded grants can potentially be renewed 16 elative importance of these criteria. in subsequent years, but the submission of a grant application is still required.
+Describe all of the criterie that will be Funds are awarded through a multi-veer great application Describe all of the criteria that will be Funds are awarded through a multi-year grant application process open to any eligible UGLGs (Units of General Local used to select applications and the Government).
+Awarded grants can potentially be renewed relative importance of these criteria. in subsequent years, but the submission of a grant application is still required.
 Grant applications will be evaluated based on the factors described below.
-Some criterion may be added based on the overall performance or issues that arose in the previous contract period. • The extent to which the application demonstrates a need for SOAR services in the proposed service area, including the presence of the target population (people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance abuse disorder) Experience of the UGLG and not-for profit (sub- recipient), including performance and progress regarding all the DEHCR funded programs The extent of the agency's successful experience with providing SOAR-related services to people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance abuse disorder The extent to which people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance abuse disorder or their family members are involved in the planning, implementation and evaluation of services offered by the applicant The extent to which the applicant has planned and described the collaborative approach that must take place in providing SOAR Services The extent to which the applicant will have necessary staff time dedicated to the provision of SOAR services- how will SOAR be prioritized?
-The extent to which the applicant has a plan in place to meet the most important needs of their SOAR clients (i.e.; immediate housing, mental health services, addiction services, etc.) The extent to which the applicant will be able to address the "critical component" to a successful SOAR program The extent to which there are clearly defined SOAR goals and action steps and a time-line that is achievable f only summary criteria were described, All application manuals and other publications describing now can potential applicants access the application criteria will be made available on the DEHCR website. pplication manuals or other DETICIT WEDSILE. tate publications describing the a pplication criteria?
+Some criterion may be added based on the overall performance or issues that arose in the previous contract period.
+The extent to which the application demonstrates a need for SOAR services in the proposed service area, including the presence of the target population (people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance abuse disorder) Experience of the UGLG and not-for profit (sub- recipient), including performance and progress regarding all the DEHCR funded programs The extent of the agency's successful experience with providing SOAR-related services to people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance abuse disorder The extent to which people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance abuse disorder or their family members are involved in the planning, implementation and evaluation of services offered by the applicant The extent to which the applicant has planned and described the collaborative approach that must take place in providing SOAR Services The extent to which the applicant will have necessary staff time dedicated to the provision of SOAR services- how will SOAR be prioritized?
+The extent to which the applicant has a plan in place to meet the most important needs of their SOAR clients (i.e.; immediate housing, mental health services, addiction services, etc.) The extent to which the applicant will be able to address the "critical component" to a successful SOAR program The extent to which there are clearly defined SOAR goals and action steps and a time-line that is achievable If only summary criteria were described, All application manuals and other publications describing how can potential applicants access the application criteria will be made available on the application manuals or other DEHCR website. state publications describing the application criteria?
 (CDBG only)